Wherein Rose plays for coin and Bosra has an annoying encounter with her past.

 "Why do you want to go to college?
 To be an adventurer yourself?"

 "No. Yes.
 Maybe… I just want to get better at what I do.
-Learn to make a living with it," Rose replied.
-She patted the case at her side.
-She'd learned all she could where she’d been at.
+Learn to make a living with it."
+Rose patted the case at her side; she had learned all she could where she’d been at.

 "Are you any good?"
 A bit of soft bun and rotisserie chicken disappeared into Bosra's mouth.

 "I think so.
 People compliment me on my playing."
-Whenever she would do so in Pinnacle, during get-togethers, she usually raised the roof.
+Whenever she played back in Pinnacle, during get-togethers, she usually raised the roof.

 "Then get up and play.
 Crowd's big enough."